 This region, in fact, has produced four countries in the top 20 in AT Kearney’s 2017 Global Services Location Index.
-They include Poland as 12th, Bulgaria 15th, Czech Republic 16th and Romania 18th.
-Cost of outsourcing in this offshore destination is higher compared to regions such as Asia and Africa, but it has high quality and a great variety of developers.
+They include Poland as 12th, Bulgaria 15th, Czech Republic 16th, and Romania 18th.
+The cost of outsourcing in this offshore destination is higher compared to regions such as Asia and Africa, but it has high quality and a great variety of developers.

-Poland and Belarus are often named as main Ukraine’s competitors in terms of offshore software development market as all three countries located in the same geographical region, has similar culture and have comparable offshore software development rates which are our main criteria in this material.
-Let’s compare some aspects which may be important for the companies who are seeking for offshore programming services and see if Ukraine can compete with other Eastern European countries as the destination for outsourcing.
+Poland and Belarus are often named as main Ukraine’s competitors in terms of offshore software development market as all three countries located in the same geographical region, has a similar culture and have comparable outsourcing rates for software development which are our main criteria in this material.
+Let’s compare some aspects which may be important for the companies who are seeking offshore programming services and see if Ukraine can compete with other Eastern European countries as the destination for outsourcing.

 IT MARKET OVERVIEW

 Kyiv has the largest number of developers taking up 38% followed by 17.2% Kharkiv and 13.0% in Lviv.
-While biggest cities in the country have hundreds of software companies, smaller regional centers like Vinnitsya or Zhytomir also have dozens of big IT companies working on both software product and offshore outsourcing.
-IT market in Ukraine has grown by 150% between the year 2011 and 2015 and there is an expectation that by 2020 it will have hiked to $5.7 billion.
+While the biggest cities in the country have hundreds of software companies, smaller regional centers like Vinnytsia or Zhytomyr also have dozens of big IT companies working on both software products and offshore outsourcing.
+IT market in Ukraine has grown by 150% between 2011 and 2015 and there is an expectation that by 2020 it will have hiked to $5.7 billion.

 Nevertheless, there is still an unstable tax system in Belarus, while the government provides its support to the industry half-heartedly and property rights are poorly defined.

-In many cases, Ukraine has same issues as Belarus.
-But thanks to the more flexible legal system most of the Ukrainian outsourcing software companies has branches registered in the European countries and the customers from the EU and the US can work with the contractors the in the European Union legal field.
+In many cases, Ukraine has the same issues as Belarus.
+But thanks to the more flexible legal system most of the Ukrainian outsourcing software companies have branches registered in the European countries and the customers from the EU and the US can work with the contractors in the European Union legal field.
 Just like with the Poland companies.

 Poland has around 118,000 IT professionals taking part in its IT sector and compared to Ukraine and Belarus, they are more experienced in working with global companies directly.

-Belarus has around 54 institutions of higher learning offering IT related disciplines which in each year produce 4000 IT professionals.
+Belarus has around 54 institutions of higher learning offering IT-related disciplines that each year produce 4000 IT professionals.
 Also, other software development companies offer IT courses, however, the country still has a large gap to fill (between the IT professionals required in the market and that graduated IT produced).

 First, 80% of the students can communicate in English which is a plus to the huge number of both schools and graduates in the country.
 About 40% of polish people aged between 24-34 are university graduates plus they contribute to 10% of Europe’s ICT specialists.